cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE/other.md

 ---
 name: Other
-about: Other updates; no changes to production code.
+about: Other updates; does not change production code.
 ---

 ## Description